agnesoft/agdb/docs/queries.md

 If an id is non-0 or an existing alias that element will be updated in the database with provided values.

-If an id is `0` or an non-existent alias new element (node) will be inserted into the database.
+If an id is `0` or an non-existent alias new element (node) will be inserted into the database with that alias.

 Note that this query is insert-or-update for both nodes and existing values.
 By inserting the same `key` its old value will be overwritten with the new one.